 Step 7: Get a Title Report

-A clear title and a meticulous transfer are key to a real estate transaction.
+A clear title and a meticulous transfer are keys to a real estate transaction.
 Title insurance protects you if there is any problem related to the prior ownership of the property.
-It makes you whole in case of a legal dispute related to the title.
+It makes you whole in the event of a legal dispute related to the title.

 Step 8: Transfer of Ownership

-Get the ownership transferred by signing the deed and depositing the balance amount in the escrow account.
+Get the ownership transferred by signing the deed and depositing the balance in the escrow account.

 How to Make a Cash Offer Without Cash?

 You can make a cash offer on a house without cash through cash offer loan options.
-Some cash buyers approach a financing company to purchase a property on their behalf and then pay the company back with mortgage financing.
+Some cash buyers approach cash offer companies to buy a property on their behalf.
+Later the buyers repurchase the property from the company with mortgage financing.

 - The cash financing company invests its own money on your behalf.

-- Cash financing companies offer quick closing to entice home sellers.
+- Cash financing companies offer quick closings to entice home sellers.

 - Impressed home sellers accept the cash offer, beating all other offers in their arsenal.

-- Once the transaction is complete, the company holds the property while you arrange the mortgage financing.
+- Once the transaction is complete, the company holds the property while you shop for a mortgage.

 - You buy the property from the company with the money obtained from the mortgage lender.

-Several cash offer companies like Ribbon Home, Homeward, Opendoor, etc. offer all cash offer financing.
-For the cash offer programs, cash offer financing companies charge 1%-3% of the purchase value as their service fee.
+Several cash-offer companies, like Ribbon Cash Offers, Better Cash Offer, Homeward Cash Offer, Opendoor, etc., offer all-cash offer financing.
+For the cash offer programs, cash offer financing companies charge 1%–3% of the purchase value as their service fee.

 How to Beat a Cash Offer on a House?

-Here are the 4 tactics to beat a cash offer:
+Here are the four tactics to beat a cash offer:

 1. Make an Offer at the Listing Price